Navigating University with ADHD: A Practical Guide

 Navigate the Social Side

 Be honest with yourself about what you need.
 It is okay to leave a party early, to need quiet time after a busy day, or to set boundaries around your study schedule.
+And do not underestimate the impact of sleep, ADHD already disrupts your internal clock, and university schedules can make that worse.
 Surrounding yourself with people who understand (or at least respect) your needs makes a huge difference.

 You Are Not Doing This Alone

-If you are a university student with ADHD and want practical, tailored support, get in touch to find out how ADHD mentoring can help you thrive — not just survive — at university.
+If you are a university student with ADHD and want practical, tailored support, explore our services or get in touch to find out how ADHD mentoring can help you thrive, not just survive, at university.

 Ready to Build Strategies That Work?